-Quick No-Roll Crust Sweet Potato Pie, spiced with bourbon, in a buttery rich pecan and oat quick cookie-like crust is easy enough for novice bakers!
+Old Fashioned Cookie Crust Sweet Potato Pie Recipe, spiced with bourbon, in a buttery rich pecan cookie-like crust easy enough for novice bakers!

 Sweet Potato Pie

-Taste and Texture is what makes sweet potato pie an all time favorite around holiday tables!
+Taste and Texture is what makes sweet potato pie an all time favorite for Thanksgiving dinner, made with fresh sweet potatoes!

-Sweet potatoes, when simply roasted, are sweet, custard-like in texture, loaded with a nutrient profile and become even brighter in color.
+Sweet potatoes, when simply roasted, are sweet, custard-like in texture, loaded with a nutrient profile and lend themselves to a variety of sweet potato recipes.

 Maybe you will tell your Pumpkin Pie to move over, since these two pies are often in competition!

-Take it a step further and bake this luscious sweet potato pie in a quick crust that crunches like a cookie, and you’ve got the best pie for the holiday season.
+Take it a step further and bake this luscious sweet potato pie in a quick crust that crunches like a cookie, a pecan cookie no less, and you’ve got the best pie for the holiday season.

 Who doesn’t want an easy pie crust that can be whipped up in under 5-minutes at home!